-White butterflies, the adults of the cabbage worm, are to be seen fluttering wherever there are plants of cabbage, cauliflower, rape, radish, turnip, mustard, or any member of the mustard family.
+White butterflies, the adults of the cabbage-worm, are to be seen fluttering wherever there are plants of cabbage, cauliflower, rape, radish, turnip, mustard, or any member of the mustard family.
 There are three species found in Michigan; two native species, the northern white and the southern checkered white; and the imported white cabbage butterfly, which in numbers surpasses both of the other species.

-Fig. 10.-Imported cabbage-worm larva, pupae and adult, slightly enlarged.
+Fig. 14.
+Imported cabbage-worm larva, pupae and adult, slightly enlarged.

 The yellow butterfly of about the same size is not to be confused with the "whites," since its caterpillar feeds on clover and not on plants of the mustard family.
-One sees the white butterflies laying eggs on cabbage and its relatives, and soon afterward the well-known green or bluish-green larvae are to be found on the plants, where they are commonly called "cabbage-worms."
+One sees the white butterflies laying eggs on cabbage and its relatives, and soon afterward the well-known green or bluish-green larvae are to be found on the plants, where they are commonly called "cabbage-worms".
 They eat holes in the plants, sometimes tunneling quite deeply into the heads, and changing to naked pupae, which are fastened by loops of silk to the undersides of leaves or on nearby objects.
 In a few days or weeks, these pupae, in turn, give rise to winged butterflies, except, of course, in the case of the over-wintering generation.
 Both adult butterflies and "worms" or larvae are to be found at most any time during the growing season.

 The list of killing agents used against cabbage worms is a long one.
 In earlier times, soot, air-slaked lime, road-dust, cheap flour and many other dusts were used.
 Hot water had its day, and kerosene emulsion, to which has been added a little pyrethrum, is still used by some growers.
-The writer has, in the past, recommended several of the agents mentioned, but now we are recommending other remedies-not that either hot water or kerosene-emulsion will fail to kill, but because it is laborious to use hot water and dangerous to the plant, and because kerosene-emulsion is difficult to make and taints the cauliflower and cabbage if used late in the season.

-Before the cabbage heads out very far, apply arsenate of lead or arsenate of calcium, either as a dust or spray.
+Before the cabbage heads out, apply arsenate of lead or arsenate of calcium, either as a dust or spray.
 If arsenate of calcium is used as a spray, use one pound to 50 gallons of water.
 If arsenate of lead is used as a spray, use one and one-half pounds to 50 gallons of water.
 If, on the other hand, dusts are used, mix five pounds of arsenate of calcium thoroughly with 95 parts of hydrated lime; and if arsenate of lead is used, use 10 pounds of the arsenate of lead to 90 pounds of hydrated lime.

-After the heads form well, use hellabore and hydrated lime, or hellebore and cheap flour-about one part of the hellebore to three or four of plaster, lime, or flour.
+After the heads form, use hellebore and hydrated lime, or hellebore and cheap flour-about one part of the hellebore to three or four of plaster, lime, or flour.
 The reason for the use of hellebore instead of arsenate of lead is merely that it is an organic poison whose effect is less permanent.
 The danger in eating the vegetable is thus greatly reduced, the poisonous principle of the hellebore breaking down on exposure to the weather.